funnybrum/GSMRemote/README.md

 * SIM800C in sleep mode - from 0.5mA to 1.2mA @ 12V
 * Arduino - 3.9mA @ 12V .

 The step down converter current was measured with its output disconnected.
 So this 7mA are 100% only for it.
+A quick check in the datasheet of LM2596 shows quiescent current to be from 5mA to 10mA.
 Next step - find better regulator with higher efficiency.
+An MP2307 should do the job, the quiescent current there should be less than 1.5mA.
+Other option is MP1584 with quiescent current of 0.1mA.

 The Arduino 3.9mA may be a bit incorrect as they don't consider what are the power losses in the stepdown converter.
 A better one would most likely reduce them.
 Also the build in 5V linear regulator may be removed, but the gains will be pretty small, so I'm most likely keeping it.